Disapproval of Bolsonaro presidency jumps after Amazon crisis: poll

-BRASILIA (Reuters) - Brazilians saying that President Jair Bolsonaro is doing a “bad or terrible” job rose to 38% from 33% previously, in the first major poll since the government faced global outcry over its handling of record fires in the Amazon rainforest.
+BRASILIA (Reuters) - Brazilians saying that President Jair Bolsonaro is doing a “bad or terrible” job rose to 38% from 33% previously, following global outcry over the government’s handling of record fires in the Amazon rainforest.

 The Datafolha polling institute found that 29% say that Bolsonaro is doing a “great or good” job, down from 33% in July, according to the poll published on Monday.

-Note: (This story corrects to remove reference to first major poll in paragraph 1, and deletes paragraph 3, which incorrectly said that Bolsonaro’s approval rating was the lowest since the return to democracy.)